snowch/vagrant-hbase/README.md

 The guest desktop can be connected to using Microsoft Remote Desktop Client or rdesktop (from *nix).

-This environment is intended as a quick start for
+This environment was intended as a quick start for Windows users who want to play with hbase with minimal effort.

 ###  Pre-requisites